lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_r.md

   expression via futures
 - [Poor-man's parallelism](https://www.glennklockwood.com/data-intensive/r/alternative-parallelism.html#6-1-poor-man-s-parallelism)
   (simple data parallelism).
 It is the simplest, but not an elegant way to parallelize R code.
-  It runs several copies of the same R script where's each read different sectors of the input data
+  It runs several copies of the same R script where each copy reads a different part of the input data.
 - [Hands-off (OpenMP)](https://www.glennklockwood.com/data-intensive/r/alternative-parallelism.html#6-2-hands-off-parallelism)
   method.
 R has [OpenMP](https://www.openmp.org/resources/) support.
 Thus using OpenMP is a simple method where you don't need to know much about the parallelism options in your code.
 Please be